 - TCP port 3269 for msft-gc-ssl (msft-gc over SSL)

 - If LDAPs or msft-gc-ssl is chosen, Symantec's SaaS servers must trust the corresponding party.
 To ensure this trust exists, the applicable certificate authority (CA) chain must be applied to the servers' list of trusted CA's.
-If the AD/LDAP certificate does not report up to a known and trusted public root CA, the certificate chain must be provided to the Symantec App Center Operations team to be applied to the SaaS servers.
+If the AD/LDAP certificate does not report up to a known and trusted public root CA, the certificate chain can be uploaded to Symantec's Saas servers through the Symantec App Center Administrator Console.
+Go to "Settings > Certificates > LDAP Certificates".

 - For further security, and to prevent communication from 3rd party sources, configure the firewall to only allow LDAP communication from the following IP addresses.
 These IP addresses represent the front end Symantec App Center servers in the cloud, which are responsible for making the outbound LDAP requests: